Please ensure Javascript is enabled for purposes of website accessibility Center for Cybersecurity | University of West Florida

 USA National Security Agency Seal

-Cybersecurity leaders addressed the program’s role in meeting the cybersecurity workforce challenge and program partners and graduates shared their perspectives on the program.
+Earlier this year, the team highlighted the success and impact of the CyberSkills2Work Program at a showcase in Washington, D.C.
 Since its inception 3 years ago, the coalition has developed 28 training pathways to provide FREE training that has prepared over 1,700 veterans, transitioning military, and first responders for cybersecurity jobs in critical infrastructure sectors.
-CyberSkills2Work is made possible by a grant from the National Security Agency's NCAE-C program.

 Workforce Development Programs and Scholarships

-The UWF Center for Cybersecurity is a national leader in cybersecurity workforce development and offers several programs and scholarships for training, upskilling, and reskilling.
-Read more about our workforce development initiatives.
+>The UWF Center for Cybersecurity is a national leader in cybersecurity workforce development and offers several programs and scholarships for training, upskilling, and reskilling.

 National Cybersecurity Workforce Development Program (CyberSkills2Work)